ddcovery/d_null_safety/README.md

 var a = person?.father?.name?.length ?: 0;
 ```

-There is a major difference between typescript (or kotlin or c#) and Dart: **in Dart, _ALL can be null_**, in typescript and kotlin you need to declare something explicitly as nullable and compiler will help you to control situations when dealing with nullable/not nullable combinations.
+There is a major difference between typescript (or kotlin or c# or swift) and Dart: **in Dart, _ALL can be null_**, in typescript and kotlin you need to declare something explicitly as nullable and compiler will help you to control situations when dealing with nullable/not nullable combinations.

 * The "coalesce" operator is really need when you assign to a not nullable type: